xieweiAlex/English_Learning/words/2022/words-Mar.md

+**tectonic change**.

+Waymo is set to make its ride-hailing service fully driverless on the **hilly streets** of San Francisco.
+A grim and **unsightly** picture met his eye.
+Not flow to small and small moving **pathos**.
+illegal **Interlope**

+## Week 3

+This combination brought a massive amount of **untapped** labor into global markets within a rather short period of time, which allowed corporations to **geographically** arbitrage their operations.
+But it did also help hundreds of millions of people rise out of **abject** poverty in these developing countries. -
+Some of these had their roots in the early 20th century manufacturing revolution (via Ford, Toyota, and others), but they were basically rediscovered, **expounded** upon, and brought to a new level in the 1980s, 1990s, and 2000s across the entire manufacturing sector. -
+Companies basically **traded away** resilience **in favor of** efficiency, while pretending that there was minimal downside, and yet this type of approach only works under a **benign** global environment.

+**Excavate** is a term that means to dig out and remove soil. -
+**racquet** / racket
+A walk in the fresh air will **pep you up**.
+Zelensky to seize the **bully pulpit**, calling on the U.S. to behave like a superpower.

 **psychomotor** speed.
 > More than that, especially longer than 30 minutes, is likely to leave you feeling **sluggish**, **groggy**, and more tired than before you closed your eyes.